bwattle/BinaryPuzzle/README.md

 Visual Studio is used as the editor with the GitHub extension so that pushing, pulling and syncing are automatic - from the "Git Changes" tab.

-A zip of the v1.05 solution folder can be downloaded from:
+Zips of v1.05 & v1.08 can be downloaded from the home page at the link above.